ActiveLogin/ActiveLogin.Identity/README.md

 #### Hints

-Some data, such as DateOfBirth, Age and Gender can't be garanteed to reflect the truth due to limitied amount of personal identity numbers per day.
+Some data, such as DateOfBirth, Age and Gender can't be garanteed to reflect the truth due to limited quantity of personal identity numbers per day.
 Therefore they are exposed as extension methods and are suffixed with `Hint` to reflect this.

 #### ASP.NET Core MVC